Identity theft can wreck your life and your credit. Security expert Robert Siciliano joins us to discuss how to protect sensitive information.

 Meth addicts are good at ID theft because they stay up all night.Tweet This

 The best way to stay safe is to use multiple layers of protection.
-Use Mint, check your statements, some banks and credit card companies allow you to set your alerts to be notified about every transaction.
+Use Mint, check your statements, some banks and credit card companies allow you to set your alerts to be notified of every transaction.
 Amex is the gold standard for this.
-Citibank sucks.

 You have sixty days to refute a charge on a credit card.
 You have two days to refute a fraudulent debit card charge.
 This is why we advocate always using a credit card rather than a debit card.